redkite-labs/redkitecms-docs/book/pages-management.rst

 The **Page name** is an unique internal name that globally identifies the page.
 This value is inserted into the text box which has the same name.

-This information could be manipulated buy RedKite CMS when you enter some particular characters like spaces or accented letters.
+This information could be manipulated by RedKite CMS when you enter some particular characters like spaces or accented letters.

 For example the **contact us** page name is transformed to **contact-us**.